sahilrajput03/sahilrajput03/learn-paypal.md

 ![image](https://user-images.githubusercontent.com/31458531/207420625-4486ddc0-33a3-4d4e-a081-579d8fca69f8.png)

+## Geting list of payments processed for a given `subscription_id`

+We can get a list of transactions made for a given subscription by using `List transactions for subscription` API (we pass a `subscription_id` as param) in postman.
+We can use this showing all the payment history for a given person if we store a `subscription_id` for each user in the database.

 ## Fetching transactions and especially subscription txns?

 **Getting the subscription txns and their respective ids from the list of transactions we get by `List transactions` REST API of postman collection**